Celebrating and nurturing the community of Johns Hopkins women whose academic ingenuity will change the world.

 A local, national, and international organization that advances women in medicine by providing and developing leadership, advocacy, education, expertise, mentoring, and strategic alliances.

-A virtual mentor program and pitch competition designed to take national action around the disparity of women academic inventors forming university startups.
+A virtual mentor program and pitch competition taking national action around the disparity of women academic inventors forming university startups.
 Presented by Washington University in St. Louis’ Office of Technology Management and Osage University Partners.

 Microsoft Research PhD Fellowship